 On July 31, 2007, the Company was served with a complaint filed in the United States District Court for the Southern District of New York by the Shareholders' Representative of Proficient Systems, Inc. In connection with the July 2006 acquisition of Proficient, the Company was contingently required to issue up to 2,050,000 shares of common stock based on the terms of an earn-out provision in the merger agreement.
 In accordance with the terms of the earn-out provision, the Company issued 1,127,985 shares of LivePerson common stock in the second quarter of 2007 to the former shareholders of Proficient.
 The amended complaint filed by the Shareholders' Representative, or Plaintiff, on May 12, 2009 alleges that the Company breached the merger agreement by failing to properly account for net annualized revenue, and demands payment of damages on the grounds that substantially all of the remaining contingently issuable earn-out shares should have been paid.
 The Company believes the claims are without merit.
-The case recently proceeded to trial, which ended on November 4, 2010.
-Post-trial filings were due on November 19, 2010.
+The case proceeded to trial, which ended on November 4, 2010.
+Post-trial filings were made on November 19, 2010.
+The Court has still not issued its ruling in this case.
 In the event that the Court finds in whole or in part for Plaintiff, the Company would be required to pay monetary damages in the amount held by the Court to have been underpaid in the earn-out.
 The Company is presently unable to reasonably estimate the amount of actual damages, if any, that will be awarded by the Court.
 If the Court were to find in favor of Plaintiff on every claim at issue in the litigation, the maximum potential damages award would be approximately \$6,000.
 Should the Company be required to pay any damages award, the associated payment would be allocated to goodwill in connection with Proficient acquisition.

 On November 3, 2010, Gemini IP LLC filed an amended complaint in a suit pending in the United States District Court for the Eastern District of Texas, adding patent infringement allegations against the Company and various other defendants, including LANDesk Software, Inc., Saba Software, Inc., Genesys S.A. d/b/a Genesys Conferencing, Genesys Conferencing, Inc., Avaya Inc., Best Buy Co., Inc., Bomgar Corporation, ConnectWise, Inc., Elsinore Technologies Inc., GFI Software Ltd., GFI USA, Inc., GFI Software Development, Ltd., LogMeIn, Inc., N-able Technologies Incorporated, NTR Global, Venti Solutions, LLC, Zoho Corporation, Zenith Infotech Ltd., International Business Machines Corp., Samsung Electronics America, Inc., Samsung Electronics Co., Ltd., Samsung Telecommunications America, LLC, AT&T, Inc., Sony Corporation, and Sony Corporation of America.
 Gemini seeks damages for past infringement, and an injunction against future infringement of the patent in suit.
 The Company believes Gemini's claims are without merit.
 On January 10, 2011, the Company answered the complaint, asserting numerous affirmative defenses including non-infringement and invalidity of the patent in suit, and we also counterclaimed for a declaratory judgment of non-infringement and invalidity of the patent in suit.
-The Court has set an initial scheduling conference in this matter for June 1, 2011; no schedule for proceedings in this matter has been set by the Court at this time.
-The Company intends to vigorously defend against Gemini's allegations, and vigorously pursue our counterclaims.
-The Company has not accrued for this contingency as of March 31, 2011, because the amount of loss, if any, cannot be reasonably estimated at this time.
+The Court held an initial scheduling conference in this matter on June 1, 2011, and thereafter issued a scheduling order in the case including a final pre-trial conference date of September 5, 2012.
+At present, the Company and Gemini are discussing potential settlement of this dispute.
+If those discussions do not result in settlement, the Company intends to vigorously defend against Gemini's allegations, and vigorously pursue our counterclaims.
+The Company has not accrued for this contingency as of June 30, 2011 because the amount of loss, if any, cannot be reasonably estimated at this time.